badsectorlabs/ludus/docs/docs/environment-guides/sccm.md

 :::tip

 Using the configuration above, the `domainadmin` user is the user that has permissions in SCCM.
 To access the Configuration Manager Console.
-Log into the sccm-sitesrv VM as `domainadmin` (not the default `domainuser`).
+Log into the sccm-sitesrv VM as `domainadmin` (which should be the user that automatically logs in to the Site Server).

 :::